top of page

 interests of the market.
 The decision of the Market Board of Directors is final.

-20. Vendors may be subject to a home visit by market directors to verify that all products being
+24. Vendors may be subject to a home visit by AFM Board Members to verify that all products being sold are produced or made by the vendor.

 can advertise their products as organic.

-26. Weights must be used on tents at all times.
-Minimum weight required is 20 pounds for
+28. Weights must be used on tents at all times.
+Minimum weight required is 9 Kg (20 Lbs) for

 EACH leg of the tent.
 Vendors are responsible for damage caused by their booth or items in it.